 - deal with serious complaints

 The Governing body’s role is to provide support and act as a ‘critical friend’ to the school and to the Headteacher in moving the school forward, ensuring its success.
 The Governing Body of a school is accountable for its performance, its finances and the safety and well-being of pupils and staff.
-All of this is done by governors on a voluntary basis, many of whom do not have a background in education.
+All of this is done by governors on a voluntary basis.
 Governors bring a wide range of experience to the school, including business and finance, parenting experience, further and higher education and administrative expertise.

 Above all that they bring energy, commitment, enthusiasm and ideas to share with senior staff in shaping the future of the school.